From cot to bed

 - Wrap curtain and blind cords around cleats attached to the wall at least 1.6 m above the floor.
 Keep hanging mobiles out of your child’s reach.
 These things could strangle your child.

 - Use powerpoint covers.
 Ensure electrical appliances like heaters meet Australian safety standards.
-Keep them a safe distance from the bed so your child won’t trip or get burned or electrocuted if he gets up in the night.
+If your child isn’t safe around electrical appliances like heaters or vaporisers during the day, keep these things out of the bedroom at night.
+This will help to prevent your child from tripping or getting burned or electrocuted if they get up in the night.

-- Attach furniture or other heavy objects to the wall with brackets so they don’t fall on your child.
+- Attach furniture or other heavy objects to the wall with brackets so they can’t fall on your child.

-- Keep choking hazards and anything poisonous out of the bedroom – for example, massage oil, medicines, cleaning fluids or small objects like batteries and coins.
+- Keep choking hazards and anything poisonous out of the bedroom – for example, massage or aromatherapy oils, medicines, cleaning fluids or small objects like small toys, batteries and coins.

 - Take away anything your child could climb on, like chairs and ladders.